kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 5/Question  28.md

 evaluating the use of DynamoDB.
 Which of the following are AWS best practices for DynamoDB?
 (Select TWO)**

-- [ ] Use separate local secondary indexes for each item
+- [ ] :  Use separate local secondary indexes for each item

-- [x] Store objects larger than 400KB in S3 and use pointers in DynamoDB
+- [x] :  Store objects larger than 400KB in S3 and use pointers in DynamoDB

-- [x] Store more frequently and less frequently accessed data in separate tables
+- [x] :  Store more frequently and less frequently accessed data in separate tables

-- [ ] Use for BLOB data use cases
+- [ ] :  Use for BLOB data use cases

-- [ ] Use large files
+- [ ] :  Use large files

-*
+*----

+- #dynamodb #aws #database #large_files #blob_data
 - hasExplain:: [[explanation_Question  28.md]]